You're Not Broken. You're in the Dark Night of the Soul — Here's What That Means

 What the Dark Night Is Actually Doing to You

-The dark night does not happen to people who are done.
-It happens to people who are ready.
+The dark night doesn’t happen to those who are done.
+It happens to those who are ready.

 · · ·